laxmipriyasamal/Digital-Clock/README.md

 # Digital-Clock
-<b>This repository contains a digital clock implemented using HTML, CSS, and JavaScript.
+<b>This repository contains a digital clock implemented using HTML, CSS, and javascript.
 It displays the current time in a digital format on a web page.<br>

 <b><h1>FEATURES :</h1><br>